raphaelalmeidamartins/raphaelalmeidamartins/README.md

 Jr. Web Development in the making.
 Currently, I am finishing the Front-end module of Trybe's course.
 I am a 27-year-old Brazilian who lives in São Paulo, Brazil.
 A nerd boy who loves technology, pop music, comic books, and games.
 I am a very creative person who likes to take on challenges and solve problems.
 Likewise, I am also dedicated and passionate about the things I do.

-I know HTML, CSS, and modern JavaScript (ES6+).
-I can work with React.js and Redux.
-Also, I know how to implement unit and integration automated tests with Jest and React Testing Library.
-Furthermore, I can work with Bash and the version control systems Git and GitHub.

-When it comes to soft skills, I am sociable, empathic.
-I am always open to feedback.
-Finally, I understand agile methodologies such as Scrum and Kanban.

 <br>

 <div align="center">